RanyaAdel/food--ordering-S/README.md

-# food--ordering-S
+# food--ordering-S Using ASP.Net(MVC)
-any client can buy easily any food from the restaurant online
+any client can buy easily any food from the restaurant online by selecting items and he can add  them to his shopping cart
-## project Notes